SealyBoi/BotBuilder/README.md

     Creates a barebones bot frame that allows for cog usage

 ./botbuilder -c {filename}
-    Creates a barebones cog with name {filename}
+    Creates a barebones cog with name {filename}.
+This will also auto-fill the cog to be loaded upon running the bot.
+    If the bot is already running, then you must load the cog yourself.
+Else just run the program and it will load.